polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Hyperlambda/11 - Your first Active Event.md

 make the syntax highlighter parser of the Hyperlambda code editor mark your lambda object as an *"execution object"*.
 Secondly, it makes such execution objects more easily tracked, and increases the readability of your code.
 So even though this is not technically a prerequisite, I find this to be a useful convention.

-Other types of arguments, I encourage people to simply pass in with an intelligent name, not pre-prending anything in front of the argument.
-In a previous version of the **[eval]** event, the expectation was to prepend arguments to lamdba objects with an underscore "\_".
-This is **no longer the case** - And the only reason why there are still any events that even uses this convention, are for historical reasons, to be backwards compatible.
-I don't encourage people to use this syntax anymore, since a lambda object will not execute any of its arguments any ways, but *"offset"* the execution pointer, to the first *"non-argument part"* of your lambda object.